toowee-le/the-greatest-game/README.md

 # Change directory into the cloned directory
 cd the-greatest-game
 ```

 ## Begin the game

 To run the game, make sure you are in the `the-greatest-game` root directory and run `python main.py`.
-To quit the game, press the 'X' button on start menu or simply close the window.
+To quit the game, press the 'X' button on the start menu or simply close the window.

-## Technologies used:
+## Technologies used

 | Tech    | Description                                                                 |
 |---------|-----------------------------------------------------------------------------|
 | Python3 | Main programming language                                                   |
 | Pygame  | An open-source Python library designed for writing programs for video games |

-## How to Contribute
-We'd love to hear from you if you would like to contribute to help us improve Treasure Forest.
-To do so:

-1. Fork the repo
-2. Make regular, small and clear commit messages along the way
-3. Make a pull request back to this repo explaining the contributions you made
-5. Your name will be added to our list of contributors if your pull request is approved

 ## User stories